gazpachu/joanmira/pages/blog/2022-06-18---how-to-pass-the-motorcycle-shaken-inspection-in-tokyo-by-yourself/index.md

 - In the inspection center, they might ask you if you have a maintenance book.
 I didn't have one, so it doesn't seem to be mandatory.
 In any case, it's a good idea to bring an invoice or some paper that shows when you last changed the oil, filter, etc. But, as I said, I didn't have to show anything like this

-- If you have changed/modified any part of your bike, bring the paperwork that shows these parts are homologated and compatible with your bike.
+- If you have changed/modified any part of your bike, bring the papers that prove these parts are homologated and compatible with your bike.
 For example, my bike doesn't have the original exhaust pipes, so I have some papers that show they are similar to the original and they can pass the inspection

 ### On the day of the inspection